-- Q. What do we mean by Sensory or Physical Needs? - A. Physical needs are those that include coordination and movement difficulties as well as problems with hearing and vision.
-If a child has reduced hearing or vision then support is needed to help them overcome these barriers to their learning. - difficulties which are when the brain struggles to process all of the sensory information it is receiving and turn it into appropriate actions or behaviours.
+Q. What do we mean by Sensory or Physical Needs?

+- A. Physical needs are those that include coordination and movement difficulties as well as problems with hearing and vision.
+If a child has reduced hearing or vision then support is needed to help them overcome these barriers to their learning. - B. The second area is sensory processing difficulties which are when the brain struggles to process all of the sensory information it is receiving and turn it into appropriate actions or behaviours.
 This can affect any child with varying degrees of severity.
 For example, children with autism may struggle with noise, lights, smells or textures of food, whilst children with dyspraxia may struggle with some physical tasks.